What42Pizza/scoped-ref/readme.md

 ### Why is this crate likely faster than most others?

-There are only three sources of overhead, which are:
+This crate was designed to have the least amount of overhead possible.
+There are only three (very small) sources of overhead, which are:
 - Creating a new guard, which is a single atomic operation
 - Dropping a guard, which is a single atomic operation plus a cross-thread notify on last guard drop
 - Dropping a ScopedRef, which sleeps until notified (or immediately continues if there's already no remaining guards)